 Mid-State's Disability Services office provides academic accommodations to students with learning, sensory, emotional, or physical disabilities to ensure equal access to higher education.
-We work individually with students through an accommodations request process.
+The Disability Services coordinator will meet with each student individually to determine reasonable and appropriate accommodations.
 Students who qualify for services receive the resources they need to fully participate in all aspects of learning.

 - Help you apply to college.